ISFJ Personality Type: The Nurturer

 ISFJs are known for their compassion and caring for others, often working to secure the safety and well-being of other people without asking for thanks or anything in return.

-While ISFJs are good at understanding the emotions, they often struggle to express their own feelings.
-Rather than share their feelings, they may bottle them up, sometimes to the point that negative feelings toward other people can result.
+While ISFJs understand emotions well, they often struggle to express their feelings.
+Rather than share their feelings, they may bottle them up, sometimes to the point that negative feelings toward others can result.

-When dealing with life struggles such as illness or the death of a loved one, they may keep quiet about what they are experiencing in order to avoid burdening others with their troubles.
+When dealing with life struggles such as illness or the death of a loved one, they may keep quiet about what they are experiencing to avoid burdening others with their troubles.

 ISFJs tend to have a small group of very close friends.
-While they may be quiet and reserved around people they don’t know well, they are more likely to “let loose” when they are around these close confidants.
-They place a high value on these close friendships and are always willing to support and care for the people they are close to.
+While they may be quiet and reserved around people they don’t know well, they aren’t likely to “let loose” when they are” around t “ese close confidants.
+They value these close friendships highly and are always willing to support and care for those they are close to.

 ISFJ Compatibility

 In relationships, ISFJs usually stand back until a certain point, after which they can show unconditional devotion to their partner.
-They pair well with extraverted and sensing types, because they typically need someone who is willing to take the initiative with them and eke out their true feelings.
-They are less compatible with introverted and intuitive types, because the partners may have difficulty overcoming their mutual reticence and understanding the different ways they express themselves.
+They pair well with extraverted and sensing types because they typically need someone willing to take the initiative and eke out their true feelings.
+They are less compatible with introverted and intuitive types because the partners may struggle to overcome their mutual reticence and understand how they express themselves.

 ISFJ Women

-ISFJ is the most common personality type for women, characterizing about 20% of the female population.
-ISFJ women are much more common than ISFJ men, and you are probably acquainted with at least one in your daily life.
+ISFJ is women’s most common personality type, characterizing about 20% of the female population.
+ISFJ women are much more common than ISFJ men, and you are probably acquainted with at least one daily.

 The most prominent trait of ISFJ women is their empathy.
-These women are especially nurturing, and often their greatest goal in life is to be a good mother.
-They are also very dutiful in fulfilling their commitments, which allows their compassion be actualized.
+These women are incredibly nurturing, and their most significant goal is often to be a good mother.
+They are also very dutiful in fulfilling their commitments, which allows their compassion to be actualized.

 ISFJ Men

-Men with the ISFJ personality type are very empathetic and affectionate, though they are generally reluctant to say this outwardly, vastly preferring to show it by their actions.
-They will go to great lengths for others, but can begin to resent those who take advantage of them.
+Men with the ISFJ personality type are very empathetic and affectionate, though they are generally reluctant to say this outwardly, vastly preferring to show it through their actions.
+They will go to great lengths for others but can begin to resent those who take advantage of them.

-These traits make them ideal as doctors, assistants, and activists — though they are very hesitant to embroil themselves in any particularly controversial cause.
-Similarly, while they greatly enjoy helping out in their community, they prefer to stay away from local politics.
+These traits make them ideal as doctors, assistants, and activists — though they are hesitant to embroil themselves in any particularly controversial cause.
+Similarly, while they greatly enjoy helping in their community, they prefer to avoid local politics.

-ISFJ males need to learn to set healthy boundaries to prevent others from relying too much on them.
-While they generally will not directly stand up to abuse of their generosity, it can embitter them and cause them to withdraw from charitable activities.
+ISFJ males must learn to set healthy boundaries to prevent others from relying too much on them.
+While they generally will not directly stand up to the abuse of their generosity, it can embitter them and cause them to withdraw from charitable activities.

 Famous People With ISFJ Personalities

-By looking at their lives, works and behaviors, researchers have suggested that a number of famous individuals fit in with the characteristics of the ISFJ personality type.
+By looking at their lives, works, and behaviors, researchers have suggested that several famous individuals fit in with the characteristics of the ISFJ personality type.
 Some of the possible famous ISFJs include:

 • Mother Teresa, nun and humanitarian